VishakArudhra/BastionBook-3tierArch/README.md

 * For the ansible playbook files switch to the **deploy** branch.

+**A temporary note about the deploy branch**

+Since the commit pushed to attempt the containerized deployment of our application in the **main** branch, file structure has been changed significantly to affect the sucessful working of this branch.

+Therefore, until this incosistency is fixed, those with limited knowledge might not find it easy to work the **deploy** branch and execute the *ansible playbooks* .

 ### Setting Up Custom Domain Address for your API Gateway

 It can be be a cumbersome job to keep rebuilding the image with a different API gateway endpoint each time some error occurs related to it.
 Therefore, it's best to keep a single custom domain address to route all API requests from the application.